Geolibertarianism

 Geolibertarianism is a political and economic ideology that integrates libertarianism with Georgism.
 It favors a taxation system based (as in Georgism) on income derived from land and natural resources instead of on labor, coupled with a minimalist model of government, as in libertarianism.
+The term was coined by the late economist Fred Foldvary in 1981.

 Geolibertarians recognize the right to private ownership of land, but only if fair recompense is paid to the community for the loss of access to that land.
 Some geolibertarians broaden out the tax base to include resource depletion, environmental damage, and other ancillaries to land use.

 A succinct summary of this philosophy can be found in Thomas Paine's 1797 pamphlet Agrarian Justice: "Men did not make the earth.
 It is the value of the improvements only, and not the earth itself, that is individual property.
 Every proprietor owes to the community a ground rent for the land which he holds".